Chicago (2002 film): Plot

-Meanwhile, wealthy heiress "Go-to-Hell" Kitty Baxter, is arrested for murdering her husband and his two mistresses, and the press and Flynn focus more on her.
-To Velma's surprise, Roxie quickly steals back the fame by claiming pregnancy.
-Amos is ignored by the press ("Mister Cellophane"), and Flynn, to create more sympathy for Roxie, convinces him that the child is Casely's, and that he should divorce Roxie in the middle of her predicament.
-Roxie over-confidently fires Flynn, believing she can now win on her own.
-However, when Katalin Helinszki, a Hungarian woman on Murderess' Row (who happens to be the only inmate to protest and insist on her own innocence), becomes the first woman in Cook County history to be executed by hanging, Roxie realizes the gravity of the situation and rehires Flynn.
+When wealthy heiress Kitty Baxter is arrested for murdering her husband and his two mistresses, the press and Flynn instantly shift their focus to her.
+To Velma's surprise, Roxie quickly regains the spotlight by claiming pregnancy.
+Amos is ignored by the press ("Mister Cellophane"), and Flynn, to generate more sympathy for Roxie, convinces him that the child is Casely's, and that he should divorce Roxie in the midst of her predicament.
+Roxie decides to fire Flynn, believing she can now win on her own.
+However, when Katalin Helinszki, a Hungarian woman on Murderess' Row (the only inmate who insists on her own innocence), becomes the first woman in Cook County history to be executed by hanging, Roxie realizes the gravity of the situation and rehires Flynn.

-Roxie's trial begins, and Billy turns it into a media spectacle ("Razzle Dazzle") with the help of the sensationalist newspaper reporters and radio personality Mary Sunshine.
-Billy discredits witnesses, manipulates evidence and even stages a public reconciliation between Amos and Roxie when she claims the child is his.
-The trial seems to be going well for Roxie until Velma appears with Roxie's diary, reading incriminating entries in exchange for amnesty in her own case.
-Billy discredits the diary, implying that Harrison was the one who planted the evidence ("A Tap Dance").
-Roxie is acquitted, but her fame is eclipsed moments later when another woman, who had also shot her own husband, shoots her lawyer just outside the courthouse.
-Flynn tells her to accept it, and admits that he tampered with her diary himself, in order to incriminate the DA and also free two clients simultaneously.
-Amos remains loyal and excited to be a father, but Roxie cruelly reveals that her pregnancy is false, and he finally leaves her.
+Roxie's trial begins, and Flynn turns it into a media spectacle ("Razzle Dazzle") with the help of sensationalist newspaper reporters and radio personality Mary Sunshine.
+Flynn discredits witnesses, manipulates evidence and even stages a public reconciliation between Amos and Roxie when she claims the child is his.
+The trial seems to be going well for Roxie until Mama and Velma are listening to the trial and find Roxie's diary, and bring it to court, reading incriminating entries in exchange for amnesty in her own case.
+Flynn discredits the diary, implying from its legalistic language that it was written by Harrison, who planted it as evidence ("A Tap Dance").
+Roxie is acquitted, but her fame is eclipsed moments later when another woman, who had also shot her own husband, shoots her lawyer outside the courthouse.
+Flynn admits to Roxie that he tampered with her diary himself, in order to incriminate the DA and also free two clients simultaneously.
+Amos remains loyal and excited to be a father, but Roxie cruelly reveals that she faked her pregnancy.

-Roxie does become a vaudeville performer but is very unsuccessful ("Nowadays").
+Roxie continues to pursue a vaudeville career, with limited success ("Nowadays").
 The similarly unsuccessful Velma reapproaches Roxie to suggest performing together as a double act consisting of two murderers.
 Roxie initially refuses, but later accepts when Velma points out that they can perform together despite their mutual resentment.
-The two stage a spectacular performance that earns them praise from the audience and the press ("Nowadays / Hot Honey Rag").
-The film concludes with Roxie and Velma receiving a standing ovation from an enthusiastic audience (which includes Flynn, Morton, the jurors, and other acquitted murderesses), and proclaiming that, "We couldn't have done it without you".
+The two stage a spectacular performance ("Nowadays/Hot Honey Rag"), receiving a standing ovation from an enthusiastic audience that includes Flynn, Morton, the jurors, and other acquitted murderesses.